Seldaek/monolog/doc/01-usage.md

 ```php
 $record['formatted']
 ```
 field in the log record to store its formatted value.
-Again, this field depends on the implemenation of the *Handler* but is a good idea to **stick into the good practices and conventions of the project**.
+Again, this field depends on the implementation of the *Handler* but is a good idea to **stick into the good practices and conventions of the project**.

 You can choose between predefined formatter classes or write your own (e.g. a multiline text file for human-readable output).